 FAQs:

-The RUF has been designed to be affordable for practicing rural physicians, and qualifies for most rural education grants.
+The RUF is designed to be affordable for practicing rural physicians, and qualifies for most rural education grants.
 There are two components to the total program cost:

-The Rural Ultrasound Fellowship does not sell hardware, so you must purchase this yourself.
-However, we can offer unbiased suggestions and advice during the process.
-Please see our Hardware section for more details.
+You are required to have your own personal device for the duration of the fellowship.
+The RUF does not sell hardware, however we offer unbiased suggestions and advice during the process.
+Please see our hardware section for more details.

-Currently no [North American**] resident rate is available.
-We strongly encourage prospective fellows to wait until after residency is complete.
-More specifically, we recommend having at least 6-12 months of independent practice prior to commencing the Rural Ultrasound Fellowship.
+No educational rate is available.
+More importantly, we strongly encourage [ North American† ] physicians wait until after residency is complete.
+Specifically, we recommend at least 6-12 months of independent practice experience prior to commencing the RUF.

 Why?
-Family medicine residency (± extra skills) years are short and intense.
-To get maximal benefit from a fellowship year in rural ultrasound, residents should ideally wait until they are in practice, and have opportunity to focus their undivided attention on learning ultrasound. (e.g. not being distracted by pesky licensing examinations.)
+Family medicine residency (± extra residency training) years are already very intense and crammed full of important learning.
+To get maximal benefit from an RUF fellowship, residents should wait until they are in practice, and able to focus undivided attention on bedside ultrasound.
+(And not distracted by pesky licensing exams.)

-That said, we have made exceptions for residents in special circumstances in the past (e.g. residents aligned with the Canadian Forces who are anticipating deployment upon residency completion.)
+That said, we have made exceptions for Canadian residents in special circumstances in the past (e.g. residents aligned with the Canadian Forces, anticipating overseas deployment upon residency completion.)

 Feel free to, contact us if you wish to discuss further.

 Yes!
-While originally designed to meet the needs of rural & resource-limited Canadian physicians, the Rural Ultrasound Fellowship's program and curriculum has expanded to work with rural physicians and other health care providers from all around the world.
+While originally designed to meet the needs of Canadian rural physicians, the RUF's program and curriculum has expanded to work with rural physicians and other health care providers from all around the world.
 Our international expert faculty is willing and able to support you at whatever clinical level and context best suits your learning goals.

 That said, you will need access to your own personal ultrasound device, and a fast, reliable internet connection.
 Tuition costs remain the same for all fellows regardless of professional background or nationality.